NPC-KFW-Server-Union/script-server/README.md

 - Theoretically, any other UNIX system.

 #### About OpenBSD patch
-There's a patch for OpenBSD in branch `openbsd_patch`.
+There's a [patch for OpenBSD ](https://github.com/NPC-KFW-Server-Union/script-server/).
 It solves a issue running on OpenBSD: Terminating a script process is implemented with getting and killing the process group.
 You will get a permission denied error if you're running under a non-root user.
 This patch replace the way to terminate the script processes with finding and killing each of the script executor's subprocess.

-It will never merge into the master branch cause that's not portable and it's not a “reasonable” way to do that.
+It will never merge into the master branch of the original repo cause that's not portable and it's not a “reasonable” way to do that.
 It's more like a temporary workaround.

 This patch may takes effect on not only OpenBSD, but also other UNIX systems that have issues using `getpgid`.